-Questions can be posted by students on the Ask-an-Expert Web Board.
-The answers were provided by Smart Motorway experts and by Shelley the LEARNZ Field Trip Teacher.
+A selection of questions posted by students.
+Answers were provided by Smart Motorway experts and by Shelley the LEARNZ Field Trip Teacher.

 - How do you make roads and what materials do you use and how do you make the materials and how do you keep the roads balanced so it wont collapse and also how do you know they are safe to cross on?